Northeastern University: Athletics

 The baseball, soccer, lacrosse and rugby teams compete at Parsons Field, a multipurpose facility located in Brookline, a mile and a half from the campus.
 The field's baseball diamond was named Friedman Diamond in 1988.
 The field hockey team, along with the Huskies' track and field teams, compete at a sports complex about 10 mi away from campus in Dedham.
 Matthews Arena, which opened 1910, is home to the hockey and basketball programs.
 The 4,666-seat arena is located close to campus, just off Massachusetts Avenue.
 It is considered the world's oldest multi-purpose athletic building.
 Henderson Boathouse is home to the Huskies' men's & women's rowing squads.
 The Henderson Boathouse is located on the Charles River near Soldiers Field Road in Allston.
 The university also maintains the Cabot Physical Education Center, which opened in 1954 and includes a basketball court; an indoor track and natatorium; the 10755 sqft Gries Center for Sports Medicine and Performance Center; a squash facility; and the William E. Carter Playground, a renovated community park on Columbus Avenue.

 The baseball team was founded in 1921 and has since competed in one College World Series and played in the NCAA regionals seven times.
-It regularly competes in the Baseball Beanpot, a tournament contested annually between Boston College, Boston University, Harvard University, Northeastern University and University of Massachusetts at Amherst.
-It has won the tournament six times.

-The history of the men's basketball team dates back to its first season in 1920–21.
-In its first year in the CAA, the team finished in 6th place out of 12 teams and advanced to the semifinals of the conference tournament.
-The CAA proved to be a competitive conference in the 2006 NCAA basketball tournament, as George Mason University advanced to the Final Four.
-The women's basketball program began in 1966.
-In 2007, its second year in the CAA, the women's track team captured the conference championship, while the volleyball team finished second.
-The women's basketball team won 10 more games in 2008 than the previous year, the biggest one-year turnaround in the CAA, and advanced to the tournament quarterfinals.

-The Northeastern crew team consistently ranks as one of the top 10 teams in the nation.
 In the 2008 National Championship, the team made the Grand Finals and placed fourth behind University of Wisconsin–Madison, University of Washington, and University of California, Berkeley, while defeating Brown University, Princeton University, University of Pennsylvania and Harvard University.